-Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Pioneer (Level C) knows and improves the institutional guidelines and tools and the in the light of recent discussions and updates of the relevant principles and regulations for recognition of formal and non-formal learning explains, creates, implements and continuously improves institutional procedures and tools for recognition, such as clearly defined and harmonized processes for recognition, recognition database, data standards and digital information exchange, information to learners about open learning and how it can be recognized, stakeholder involvement. shares and discusses experiences and developments with the relevant community commitment to ensure that the same level of criteria for recognition is applied across the institution and to (further) develop a recognition database within his/her institution
+Explorer (Level A) knows the institutional guidelines and tools for recognition of formal and non-formal learning compares documented achievements and assessment methods with the learning outcomes or competences to be recognised; checks the validity of a credential; converts the grade, documents and communicates the recognition decision; applies the institutional guidelines and tools for recognition of formal and non-formal learning positive attitude towards recognition of formal and non-formal learning Expert (Level B) knows both the institutional guidelines and tools and the relevant principles and regulations for recognition of formal and non- formal learning trains and consults on the processes for recognition of formal and non-formal learning; designs curricula to support recognition. prepares and signs credit recognition agreements; provides information to learners on open learning and how it can be recognised; applies the institutional guidelines and tools for recognition of formal and non-formal learning commitment to convince colleagues of the advantages of recognition. advocacy for transparent and easy-to-follow processes for recognition in his/her institution knows and improves the institutional guidelines and tools in the light of recent discussions and updates of the relevant principles and regulations for recognition of formal and non-formal learning explains, creates, implements and continuously improves institutional procedures and tools for recognition, such as clearly defined and harmonized processes for recognition, recognition database, data standards and digital information exchange, information to learners about open learning and how it can be recognized, stakeholder involvement. shares and discusses experiences and developments with the relevant community commitment to ensure that the same level of criteria for recognition is applied across the institution and to (further) develop a recognition database within his/her institution